microsoft/code-with-engineering-playbook/design-reviews/decision-log/readme.md

 - Developers and project stakeholders can see the decision log and track the changes, even as the team composition changes over time.
 - The log is kept up-to-date.
-- The context of a decision including the consequeces for the team are documented with the decision.
+- The context of a decision including the consequences for the team are documented with the decision.
 - It is easier to find the design decision in a log than having to read a large document.

 ## What is a recommended format for tracking decisions